-To address and study causes and impacts of structural unemployment on the Asia Pacific region in the post-crisis era, Chinese Taipei Pacific Economic Cooperation Committee (CTPECC) initiated the PECC international project: "Examining the Mid- and Long-Term Structural Unemployment in Asia-Pacific".
-The key objectives of the 26th Pacific Economic Community seminar are: a) to thoroughly examine the structural unemployment issues, phenomena and relevant impacts; b) to analyze and explore factors that have caused structural unemployment; and c) to identify potential solutions to the problem of structural unemployment in particular economy or the region.
+To address and study causes and impacts of structural unemployment on the Asia Pacific region in the post-crisis era, Chinese Taipei Pacific Economic Cooperation Committee (CTPECC) proposes this international project: "Examining the Mid- and Long-Term Structural Unemployment in Asia-Pacific".
+The 26th Pacific Economic Community seminar is held to a) thoroughly examine the structural unemployment issues, phenomena and relevant impacts, b) analyze and explore factors that have caused structural unemployment, and c) identify potential solutions to the problem of structural unemployment in particular economy or the region.